Coal and minerals

 Of the remaining minerals, the common mineral salt and phosphate are the most prominent.

-And on the other hand, the remaining minerals, most of them imported, are raw materials that are used in industrial processes by companies in the hinterland close to the Port.
+The remaining minerals, most of them imported, are raw materials that are used in industrial processes by companies in the hinterland close to the Port.

 BULK ENERGY SOLIDS